Dashboard views

 - Project switcher — Click the project name at the top to switch between projects you have access to.

 - Pending changes badge — Shows the count of unapplied changes.
-Click to open the Schedule panel.
+Click to open the New Plan panel on the right-hand schedule sidebar.

-- Loading indicators — Blinking dots appear while the schedule is computing or loading.
+- Loading indicators — Blinking dots appear while the plan is computing or loading.

 Detail panels